tdnIsma/getNTQueryInfo/README.md

-A simple dll file to get and patch isDebuggerPresent and CheckRemoteDebuggerPresent using NtQueryInformationToken and NtQueryInformationProcess
+A simple project to get and patch isDebuggerPresent and CheckRemoteDebuggerPresent using NtQueryInformationToken and NtQueryInformationProcess